-2.14 - "What does this Insert menu do?"
+2.14 - "What does the Insert menu do?"

-The insert menu enables you to craft more sophisticated snippets.
+The Insert menu directly below the main snippet editing field enables you to craft more sophisticated snippets.
 These might produce fill-in-the-blanks placeholder 'prompts' when expanded or perhaps use arithmetical formulae to expand to dynamically generated, context-aware snippets.
 You can do things like automatically insert a date that's two weeks from now without having to work out what it will be.
 You can also embed special characters, nest snippets or even execute complex Applescripts when you type an abbreviation.